 A separate application form is required for each product.
-Different strengths, pharmaceutical forms and source countries must be applied for on separate application forms and will be granted a different licence.
+Different strengths, pharmaceutical forms and source countries must be applied for on separate application forms and will be granted a separate licence.
 A fee is applicable for each application.

 The application form contains the basic information relating to the medicinal product, i.e. the name, strength, pharmaceutical form and active ingredient(s) of the medicinal product.
 In addition, information relating to pack size(s) and type(s) must be given in the form.
-Complete information about the parallel importer and information relating to the medicinal product in the country of acquisition are also required.
-This information is also specified in the form.
+Please refer to Section 9.1 hereunder regarding pack sizes and legal status.
+Complete information about the parallel importer and information relating to the medicinal product in the source country are also required.
+This information is also specified in the application form.